-Surgical monitors are slightly different from the TV which we watch at home (Fig. 35).
-Monitor lasts long so a surgeon gets high-end product with at least 600 lines resolution.
-The size of the screen varies generally from 8 to 29 inches.
-The closure the laparoscopic surgeon is to the monitor, the smaller the monitor should be to get better picture.
+Surgical monitors are slightly different from the TV which we watch at home (Fig. 2.31).
+Monitor lasts long so a surgeon gets high end product with at least 600 lines resolution.
+The size of the screen varies from 8 to 21 inches.
+The closure the surgeon is to the monitor, the smaller the monitor should be to get better picture.
 The basic principle of image reproduction is horizontal beam scanning on the face of the picture tube.
 This plate is coated internally with a fluorescent substance containing phosphorus.
 This generates electrons when struck by beams from the electron gun.
 As the beam sweeps horizontally and back, it covers all the picture elements before reaching its original position.
 This occurs repetitively and rapidly.
-This method is called horizontal linear scanning.
+This method is called 'Horizontal linear scanning'.
 Each picture frame consists of several such lines depending on the type of system used.
-Distance of monitor from the eye of the surgeon should be five times to the diagonal length of monitor screen.
-It means that if the monitor is 21 inch it should be kept 105 inch away from the eye of the surgeon.
-Nowadays, 4K laparoscopic monitor is preferred.
-It is also known as an ultra-high definition or UHD monitor, is one that supports 4K resolution.
-This bring up another common question: what is 4K resolution?
-The answer is simple.
-Standard HD or 1,080 pixels (as found on Blu-Ray disks and HD televisions) is made up of a picture that is 1,920 pixels in width and 1,080 pixels in height.
-In total, this results in a picture with more than two million pixels.
-The width of a picture that has 4K resolution contains almost 4,000 pixels (3,840 pixels to be precise-twice that of 1,080 pixels).
-With 2,160 pixels along the vertical side, the total number of pixels on a 4K monitor is four times that of a traditional HD monitor.